Samineni Arulappa: Appointment

 Fr.
 S. Arulappa of the archdiocese of Madras-Mylapore was brought in and nominated to the archbishopric of Hyderabad.

 On 6 December 1971, he was appointed the archbishop of Hyderabad.
 He was consecrated principally by Pope Paul VI and co-consecrators Cardinals Alfrink and Conway on 13 February 1972 at St. Peter's Basilica in Rome.

 He was installed as the archbishop of Hyderabad on 19 March 1972 in the All Saints' School Grounds in Abids, Hyderabad.

-Arulappa recollected that on 12 December 1971, he received a letter from the Apostolic Nunciature stating that he had been nominated as the archbishop of Hyderabad and all that he could do was just kneel down and pray like never before.
+Arulappa recollected that on 12 December 1971, he received a letter from the Apostolic Nunciature stating that he had been nominated as the archbishop of Hyderabad, and all that he could do was just kneel down and pray like never before.

 Works

 Parishes

 When the Archbishop took over the reins of the archdiocese, there were 18 parishes.
-At the time of his retirement, there were 60 parishes, which speaks about the work he undertook.
+At the time of his retirement, there were 60 parishes, which speaks to the work he undertook.

 About 85 priests were ordained in the archdiocese during his archbishopric.